tplisson/aws-ans/vpc-flow-logs/README.md

 ### CloudWatch Logging

 Check the flow logs in CloudWatch after a few minutes.
-You should see logs such as this:
+You should see logs such as these:
 ```
 -------------------------------------------------------------------------------------------------------------------------------------------
 |   timestamp   |                                                         message                                                         |